Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/explore-projects.md

 <IntroText>

-With dbt Catalog, you can view your project's [resources](/docs/build/projects) (such as models, tests, and metrics), their <Term id="data-lineage">lineage</Term>, and [model consumption](/docs/explore/view-downstream-exposures) to gain a better understanding of its latest production state.
+With <Constant name="explorer" />, you can view your project's [resources](/docs/build/projects) (such as models, tests, and metrics), their <Term id="data-lineage">lineage</Term>, and [model consumption](/docs/explore/view-downstream-exposures) to gain a better understanding of its latest production state.

 </IntroText>